-The Rockfall Foundation owns and maintains its offices in the historic, 18th-century deKoven House in Middletown.
-The house was bequeathed to the foundation by the organization’s founder, Clarence S. Wadsworth, in 1941.
-The deKoven House, just yards from the banks of the Connecticut River, is listed on the national register of historic buildings as the Captain Benjamin Williams House.
+The deKoven House was bequeathed to the Foundation by the organization’s founder, Clarence S. Wadsworth, in 1941.
+The deKoven House, just yards from the banks of the Connecticut River, is listed on the National Register of Historic Buildings as the Captain Benjamin Williams House.

 Flexible Meeting Space in Downtown Middletown